nteleky/comp116-nteleky/forensics/README.md

 * __Is there a root password?
 If so, what is it?__

-Yes; we found the passwd files in /etc/ and ran them through John The Ripper. root/toor
+Yes; we found the passwd files in /etc/ and ran them through John The Ripper (without needing a wordlist):

+root/toor

 * __Are there any additional user accounts on the system?__